Swiss-Polar-Institute/spi-media-gallery/README.md

 <img src="documentation/images/media-gallery-photo-01.png" width="500">
 </td></tr></table>

+## Documentation
+More documentation is available in the [documentation](documentation/) directory.

+## Contact

-Please feel free to contact Carles Pina i Estany (https://github.com/cpina, carles.pinaestany@epfl.ch) for any help or in-depth information.
+Please feel free to contact Carles Pina i Estany (https://github.com/cpina, carles@pina.cat) for any help or in-depth information about the code in general.
+If you have any questions or comments about the Swiss Polar Institute installation or contents please send them to Swis Polar Institute IT.